-To present the Board with an updated Board Assurance Framework (BAF) as part of the quarterly review for 2023/24 which was reviewed by the Audit Committee at their meeting on 12 October 2023.
-Changes to the BAF requested by the Audit Committee have been made.
+To present the Board with an updated Board Assurance Framework (BAF) as part of the quarterly review for 2023/24.

 Key points

 The Board has overall responsibility for ensuring systems and controls are in place and sufficient to mitigate any significant risks which may threaten the achievement of the ICB's strategic aims and objectives.
 The Board achieves this primarily through the work of its committees, through use of audit, independent inspections and by systematic collection and scrutiny of performance data.